Promotions Available For A Limited Time. Contact Us Today To Qualify.

 The Most Important Balance Exercises For Seniors

-A sense of balance is very important to one's mobility and independence as one gets older.
-The diminished balance increases the risk of falls, which may cause severe injury—especially affecting quality of life.
+A sense of balance is crucial to one's mobility and independence as one gets older.
+Diminished balance increases the risk of falls, which may cause severe injury—especially affecting quality of life.
+According to the Centers for Disease Control and Prevention (CDC), one in four older adults falls each year, with falls being the leading cause of both fatal and non-fatal injuries among seniors.

-Fortunately, some forms of exercise that improve balance can be added to one's routine to highly enhance stability and coordination so that one remains balanced to live life to the fullest.
+Fortunately, incorporating exercises that improve balance into one’s routine can significantly enhance stability and coordination, helping seniors stay balanced and live life to the fullest.

 Benefits of Balance Exercises for Seniors

-First and foremost, there is an incredible reduction in falls when walking on uneven surfaces or recovering from that unexpected stumble.
-Other improvements in balance go on to increase overall strength and flexibility, making it easier and safer to function daily.
+First and foremost, practicing balance exercises can drastically reduce the chances of falling, particularly when walking on uneven surfaces or recovering from an unexpected stumble.
+Improved balance also increases overall strength and flexibility, making daily activities safer and easier to perform.

 10 Exercises for Seniors to Improve Their Balance and Stability